Solving the isomorphism problems for two families of parafree groups: Introduction

 \section{Introduction}

 For nonzero integers $m,n$, let

 where the commutator $[x,y]=x^{-1}y^{-1}xy$.
 The first family was introduced by Baumslag in 1960s \cite{Ba67,Ba69}, and the second family later \cite{Ba94}.
 They are examples of parafree groups.
 A group is called {\it parafree} if it is residually nilpotent and its lower central series of quotients are the same as those of some free group.

+The isomorphism problem of groups is usually regarded to be fundamental.
+Taken seriously in Section 9 of \cite{Ba05} were three families, which we call the $G$, $H$, $K$ families.
+The isomorphism problem for the $K$ family was solved in \cite{HK17}, and those for the $G$ and $H$ families remain open.
 It was shown in \cite{FRS97} that $G_{m,1}\ncong G_{1,1}$ for $m>1$ and $G_{m,1}\ncong G_{m',1}$ for distinct prime $m,m'$.
 Enumerating homomorphisms to finite groups was applied in \cite{BCH04,LL94}, but could only deduce results for finitely many pairs $(m,n)$.
 Recently, infinitely members in a subfamily of the $G$ family have been distinguished from each other \cite{HK20}.
-Results on the $H$ family is rarely seen.
+Results on the $H$ family are rarely seen.